-- Understanding that is proposed based on age, maturity, development level, functioning and experience - Knowledge of society's standards for what is being proposed - Awareness of potential consequences and alternatives - Assumption that agreements or disagreements will be respected equally - Voluntary decision - Mental competence https://www.proceduresonline.com/swcpp/devon/p_underage_sexual_act.html or go to South West Child Protection Procedures (www.proceduresonline.com) choose Child Protection Procedures, scroll down to Safeguarding Practice Guidance.
+Understanding that is proposed based on age, maturity, development level, functioning and experience

+- Knowledge of society's standards for what is being proposed - Awareness of potential consequences and alternatives - Assumption that agreements or disagreements will be respected equally - Voluntary decision - Mental competence

-Coercion - the young person who abuses may use techniques like bribing, manipulation and emotional threats of secondary gains and losses that is loss of love, friendship, etc. Some may use physical force, brutality or the threat of these regardless of victim resistance.
+Coercion - the young perpetrator who abuses may use techniques like bribing, manipulation and emotional threats of secondary gains and losses that is loss of love, friendship, etc. Some may use physical force, brutality or the threat of these regardless of victim resistance.

 In evaluating sexual behaviour of children and young people, the above information should be used only as a guide.
-Further information and advice is available in the Devon multi-agency protocol "Working with Sexually Active Young People" available at
+Further information and advice is available in the Cheshire West SCP Child-on child Abuse Guidance and Model policy Framework.